JackSzwergold/Cheat-Sheets/content/mamp/developing_with_mamp_1.md

 	bbedit /Applications/MAMP/bin/php/php5.4.10/conf/php.ini

 That will open BBEdit via the command line and open the `php.ini` at the same time.
-Or if you are more comfortable doing it all in the command line, you can open the file with [GNU nano][3]—the command line editor I like to use which comes with all Mac OS X installs—like so:
+Or if you are more comfortable doing it all in the command line, you can open the file with [GNU nano][3]—the command line editor I like to use which comes with all macOS installs—like so:

 	nano /Applications/MAMP/bin/php/php5.4.10/conf/php.ini